 Find the time to answer questions within your expertise.

-Again, Quora won't work if your answers are half-baked and quickly patched up, so keep that in mind.
+Again, Quora won’t work if your answers are vague and generic, so keep that in mind.

 20) Use Pinterest